Rush Limbaugh serving humanity, emitting vocal vibrations, rhetoric, and resonance all across the fruited plane.

 I was misled.

-Now, in an interview with the New York Times, Mrs. Bill Clinton says she's going to keep troops there to go after Al Qaeda and watch ethnic cleansing.
+Now, in an interview with the New York Times, Mrs. Bill Clinton says she's going to keep troops there to go after al-Qaeda and watch ethnic cleansing.

-She's not going to stop it, she's going to watch it.
+She's not going to stop it.

 Folks, you try to make sense of this.